-- Select the IPsec policy that you wish to modify from the drop-down list (IPsec 01 in the example). - 2.
-Click on the Mobile users (or Anonymous mobile users) tab. - Click on Add. - Select New Config mode policy.
+- 1. Select the IPsec policy that you wish to modify from the drop-down list (IPsec 01 in the example). - 2.
+Click on the Mobile users (or Anonymous mobile users) tab. - 3.
+Click on Add. - Select New Config mode policy.
 A configuration wizard will start. - 5.
-In the Mobile peer used field, select the mobile profile created earlier (IKEv1_Mobile_Users in the example). - 6.
-In the Local network field, select the network that mobile users can access through the IPsec VPN tunnel (object Local Network Authorized IPsec created earlier in the example).
+In the Mobile peer used field, select the mobile profile created earlier (IKEv2_Mobile_Users in the example). - 6.
+In the Local network field, select the network that mobile users can access through the IPsec VPN tunnel (object Local_Network_Authorized_IPsec created earlier in the example).
 Reminder: only one network can be selected.
 Network groups cannot be selected. - In the Mobile network field, select the network object created in the step Defining a network object that contains IP addresses assigned to mobile peers (Mobile Users Network in the example).

 - 8. Click on Finish. - In the Checking the policy area, the warning message Pre-shared key authentication in aggressive mode severely deteriorates the level of security appears. - 9.
-Click on Save then confirm by clicking on Save. - 10.
-Click on Yes, activate the policy.
+Click on Save then confirm by clicking on Save. - If you wish to enable this policy, click on Yes, activate the policy, otherwise select Later.